Scientists: Introduced forest pest reshaping forests, with many bad consequences … will regulators step up?

 Beech leaf disease

 BLD continues to be detected in new sites.
-According to Matthew Borden of Bartlett Tree Research Laboratories, link to earlier blog the disease has appeared farther south in Virginia – near Fredericksburg and “east of Richmond”.
-There has been no official notice yet.
+According to Matthew Borden of Bartlett Tree Research Laboratories, since 2021, BLD has been detected in five counties in Virginia:

 SOURCE